Active case

 Symptoms of kidney cancer

 Consider speaking with your doctor if you are experiencing any of these symptoms.
-Treatment is available, and a claim under the Camp Lejeune Justice Act could help with any medical costs you experience.
-Your doctor may be able to provide medical records that can help you with your claim.
+Treatment is available, and your doctor may be able to help you treat your symptoms.

 Our history of representing veterans